accredited by the naab

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted an 8-year, 4-year, or 2-year term accreditation, depending on the extent of its conformance with the established educational standards.

-Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
-However, the pre-professional degree is not, by itself, recognized as an accredited degree.
+Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
+However, the preprofessional degree is not, by itself, recognized as an accredited degree.

-- M. Arch. (pre-professional degree + 30 graduate credits)
+M. Arch. (pre-professional degree + 30 graduate credits)

-- M. Arch. (non-pre-professional degree + 102 credits)
+M. Arch. (non-pre-professional degree + 102 credits)

-- Next accreditation visit for all programs: 2018
+Next accreditation visit for all programs: 2026

 (The National Architectural Accrediting Board, Inc., 2014 Conditions for Accreditation)